-While encouraging creativity, Foundation Painting I will foster the core tenets of technical painting in a rigorous but supportive learning environment—and leave you with the confidence and facility to successfully execute your ideas in paint.
+While encouraging creativity, the focus of Foundation Painting 1 is the core teachings of technical painting.
+A rigorous but supportive learning environment will leave you with the confidence and facility to successfully execute your ideas in paint.

 FOUNDATION PAINTING 1

 12 – 3 pm OR 6:30 – 9:30pm

 Tutor: Jennifer Whitten

 $590 / $550 Concession